AdaCore/gnatcoverage/qualification/qm/plans/Software_Quality_Assurance_Plan/content.rst

 Quality Assurance Activities
 ============================

-This section presents the Quality Assurance (QA) activities operated over the documents composing a qualification kit in terms of objectives and outputs.
+This section presents the Quality Assurance (QA) activities performed on the documents composing a qualification kit in terms of objectives and outputs.